Eagle Academy for Young Men of Harlem (05M148)

 Teachers with more than 3 years of experience: 74%

-Other Features: 10th Grade Seats Available, College Courses On Site, College Trips, Community Service Expected, CRMYA School, Early College, Expert College and Career Advisor On Staff, Financial Literacy Coursework, Health Center, Online Grading System, Paid Apprenticeships, Summer Bridge, Uniform
+Other Features: College Courses Offered, College Courses On Site, College Trips, Community Service Expected, CRMYA School, Early College, Expert College and Career Advisor On Staff, Financial Literacy Coursework, Free After School Program, FutureReadyNYC School, Health Center, Online Grading System, Paid Apprenticeships, Paid Internships, Program(s) with 1 GE Applicant Per Seat, Program(s) with 2 SWD Applicants Per Seat, Summer Bridge, Uniform

 School Features: